Assignment: Do Good Design For Good

 S. Brett DeBoer

-The paper is submitted separately to NCUR Proceedings.
+The paper is submitted separately from the oral presentation to NCUR Proceedings.
 The NCUR Proceedings formatting guidelines can be found here.

 These are the criteria that are used to review your paper from NCUR.
 Use them as a checklist to aid your writing style and organization.